captainbrosset/devtools-tips/src/guides/en/understand-devtools/index.md

    Reloading the page in the browser after having made changes to it by using DevTools will result in losing the changes.
 Again, the changes are only made to the runtime version of the page.
 When you reload the page, the browser goes to the server again, gets the source code for the page, and displays it, clearing anything that was displayed in the same tab before.

+Note: there are specific features of DevTools (e.g. **Workspaces** and **Local overrides**) that allow you to persist changes to your source code.
+These features are more advanced and not covered in this guide.

 ## The UI of DevTools

 DevTools is not standard, and it therefore looks and behaves differently depending on the browser you choose to use for your web development activity.
 However, there are high-level similarities between the DevTools of different browsers.
 In this section, we'll look at the main UI elements of DevTools and how they are organized.
 The goal of this section isn't to understand every tiny details of the UI, but rather to get a high-level understanding of the main pieces that compose the DevTools UI.

 ### Terminology

 DevTools has a complex user interface, because it has a lot of different features.
 Because of this, there are many different terms that are used to describe its UI, like panel, section, drawer, tool, tab, and more.
-In this guide, we use the following terms consitently:
+In this guide, we use the following terms consistently:

 * Toolbar: the horizontal (sometimes vertical) bar at the top of DevTools that contains tabs.
 * Tab: a single tab within the toolbar, which allows to switch between different tools.